-Many authors misunderstand the concept of anonymiz-114 ing for blind review.
-Blind review does not mean that one 115 must remove citations to one's own work-in fact it is often 116 impossible to review a paper unless the previous citations are known and available.
+Many authors misunderstand the concept of anonymizing for blind review.
+Blind review does not mean that one must remove citations to one's own work-in fact it is often impossible to review a paper unless the previous citations are known and available.